YashGupta033/python-sdk-docs2/docs/websockets/connecting_websocket.md

 ws_status = pocket_ws.run_socket()
 ```

-After this, the connection with websocket has been established, now subscribe the instruments for which you require live feed.
+After completing the above steps, connection with websocket has been established.